isomerpages/moe-bendemeersec/_cca/Sports/Football.md

 #### Fun & Exciting Training Sessions

-We watched, awed, as the ball sailed across in the air, and hear our passionate young Bendemeerian footballers screech in excitement at the perfect pass, hoping to score a goal.
+<p style="text-align:justify">We watched, awed, as the ball sailed across in the air, and hear our passionate young Bendemeerian footballers screech in excitement at the perfect pass, hoping to score a goal.
 Alas!
-Our skillful goalkeeper, Braydon, catches the ball by the skin of his teeth, as his teammates heave a sigh of relief!
+Our skillful goalkeeper, Braydon, catches the ball by the skin of his teeth, as his teammates heave a sigh of relief!</p>

-Our students look forward to friendly matches as they put to practice what they have learnt after an hour of intense practice.
+<p style="text-align:justify">Our students look forward to friendly matches as they put to practice what they have learnt after an hour of intense practice.
 Lower secondary footballers focus on the basics of football such as passing, shooting, and heading.
 At the upper secondary level, there are deliberate attempts to infuse more tactical awareness into the trainings with more emphasis on situational plays.
 Coaches try to create a fun yet competitive environment in training sessions through many small-sided games.
-The players keep track of their number of assists and goals in these small-sided games and they always try to outdo one another at every session!
+The players keep track of their number of assists and goals in these small-sided games and they always try to outdo one another at every session!</p>

-*“During training, we learn dribbling, ball mastery and how to control the space.
-We especially enjoy the friendly matches that help us to bond as a team!”* **-Khafidz, Secondary One Footballer.**
+<p style="text-align:justify; font-style:italic">“During training, we learn dribbling, ball mastery and how to control the space.
+We especially enjoy the friendly matches that help us to bond as a team!” <b>-Khafidz, Secondary One Footballer.**</b></p>

 #### Character Building through Sports

-Character building is emphasised in every aspect of our Football CCA where our teachers and coaches emphasise the importance of values such as integrity, respect, responsibility and care for others.
+<p style="text-align:justify">Character building is emphasised in every aspect of our Football CCA where our teachers and coaches emphasise the importance of values such as integrity, respect, responsibility and care for others.
 All our passionate young footballers have the drive to succeed and constantly put in the effort to learn and improve.
-We place special emphasis on values like striving for excellence and having the resilience to bounce back from challenges and to train even harder.
+We place special emphasis on values like striving for excellence and having the resilience to bounce back from challenges and to train even harder.</p>

 ![Bendemmer footballers put their skills to the test during matches](/images/Cca/football-02-768x588.png)